coursera-dl/edx-dl/README.md

 ## youtube-dl

-We use youtube-dl to download video lectures from youtube "We don't wanna reinvent the wheel :)".
-Make sure you have youtube-dl installed in your system.
+We use `youtube-dl` to download video lectures from Youtube, with the main idea being that "we don't want to reinvent the wheel".
+Make sure you have `youtube-dl` installed in your system.
+Also, since Youtube changes its layout frequently, make sure that the version of `youtube-dl` that you have installed is the latest.
+If in doubt, run `youtube-dl --update`.

-You can find youtube-dl at <https://github.com/rg3/youtube-dl>.
+You can find `youtube-dl` at <https://github.com/rg3/youtube-dl>.

 ## BeautifulSoup